 |Net earned premiums

-2The expense ratio, combined ratio, and adjusted combined ratio are presented in the press release net of other underwriting revenues.
+3The expense ratio and combined ratio are presented in the news release net of other underwriting revenues.

 Line of Business Results

 1 These items are non-GAAP measures which are defined below.